 Spreading awareness prevents the other devices in the local network from getting infected with ransomware.
 If you have figured that ransomware has got into your computer through a phishing email, let the other users know, so they won’t fall for the same trick.
 Prevention is always better than cure.

 Why Should you Choose Xcitium Advanced Endpoint Protection

-- It is designed to protect the endpoint devices.
-Regardless if the network is for personal or business use, you need endpoint protection.
-An endpoint protection software is created to prevent infection on endpoint devices that can spread within the network.
-Any endpoint device can serve as an entry point of malware, so it is important to keep it secure.
-Especially today, hackers target internal users to hack the entire network.
+It is designed to protect the endpoint devices.
+In any case if the network is for personal or business use, you need endpoint security.
+An endpoint protection software is created to prevent infection on endpoint devices that can spread inside the network.
+Any endpoint device can serve as an entry point of malware, so it is critical to keep it secure.
+Especially nowadays, hackers target internal users to hack the entire network.